JananiBalabaskar/DatabaseTesting_Midterm/README.md

+# PROG8071- DATABASE TESTING - MIDTERM ASSIGNMENT

+### Team Members

+Adithya Sivadasan – 8914576

+Janani Bala Baskar – 8969827

+Jaspher Jerith John Christopher – 8869805

 # Online Bookstore Database
  The online bookstore sells physical books, e-books, and audiobooks which need database management to support operations to  browse the catalog, make purchases, and leave reviews.

-## Duties of the individual members
+## 1. Duties of the individual members

 Janani – Identifying tables for an online bookstore and SQL queries for creating a sample database with the tables and attributes.